jcornell616/jcornell616.github.io/docs/_posts/2023-01-12-Introduction-to-GSP.md

 ![graph-shift](/../assets/img/gsp/graph-shift.png?raw=true)

+*Figure 9: Graph Laplacian of cyclic shift graph*

 ![cyclic-graph](/../assets/img/gsp/cyclic-graph.png?raw=true)

+*Figure 10: Displayed graph network of cyclic shift graph*

-It is important to note the role shift-invariance plays with this definition of a graph shift, and that this is not the only definition for it.
+It is important to note the role *shift-invariance* plays with this definition of a graph shift, and that this is not the only definition for it.
 Shift-invariance is a generalization of time-invariance, as defined for all discrete systems.
 A system $y(n) = h(n) x(n)$ is shift-invariant if, given a shift $x(n-k)$, the shift in the output $y(n-k)$ is equivalent to that of the input.
 In matrix notation, this is equivalent to the expression $AH = HA$ for a given matrix $A$. [[2]](#ref2)

 ### Filtering with graphs <a name="filter-graph"></a>